Dan Jones (Mormon): First mission to Wales

-In late 1844, Brigham Young asked Jones to return to Wales as a missionary for the church.
+In late 1844, Brigham Young asked Jones to return to Wales as a missionary for the Church.
 Jones and his wife traveled to England with Wilford Woodruff and a number of other persons who had been asked to serve as missionaries in the British Isles.
 After approximately one year and little success, Jones was asked to preside over the missionary efforts in Wales.
 At this time, there were just over 200 Latter-day Saints in Wales.
 Under Jones's leadership, between 1845 and 1848 the missionaries in Wales baptized approximately 3600 people.
-In terms of population, one out of every 278 people in Wales at that time was baptized into the Church of Jesus Christ of Latter-day Saints.
-When Jones left Wales, there were seventy-two branches of the church and 4645 Latter-day Saints.
+In terms of population, one out of every 278 people in Wales at that time was baptized into The Church of Jesus Christ of Latter-day Saints.

+When Jones left Wales, there were seventy-two branches of the Church and 4645 Latter-day Saints.
+He was succeeded as president of the Welsh Mission by William Samuel Phillips.

-In 1846, Jones began to publish a Welsh-language periodical for the church entitled Prophwyd y Jubili—Prophet of the Jubilee.
+In 1846, Jones began to publish a Welsh-language periodical for the Church titled Prophet of the Jubilee (Prophwyd y Jubili).
 It was the first periodical to be published in a language other than English from the Church.
 In 1847, Jones published the most famous of his many Welsh-language pamphlets and tracts, "Hanes Saint y Dyddiau Diweddaf" ("History of the Latter-day Saints").

 Pioneer

-On 26 February 1849, Jones departed Wales with over 300 Welsh Latter-day Saint converts.
+On February 26, 1849, Jones departed Wales with over 300 Welsh Latter-day Saint converts.
 Jones sailed from Liverpool to New Orleans on the Buena Vista and from New Orleans to Council Bluffs, Iowa by riverboat.
-Once Jones and the Welsh converts arrived in Council Bluffs, the church organised the first Welsh speaking branch of the church in the United States with Jones serving as the branch president.
+Once Jones and the Welsh converts arrived in Council Bluffs, the Church organized the first Welsh speaking branch of the Church in the United States with Jones serving as the branch president.

-On 13 July 1849, Jones and many of his Welsh converts left Council Bluffs with other pioneers in the George A. Smith company.
-Jones arrived in the Salt Lake Valley on 26 October.
+On July 13, 1849, Jones and many of his Welsh converts left Council Bluffs with other pioneers in the George A. Smith company.
+Jones arrived in the Salt Lake Valley on October 26.

-Like many early Latter-day Saints, Jones practised plural marriage.
-On 8 November 1849, shortly after his arrival in the Utah Territory, Jones married his first plural wife, Elizabeth Lewis.
+Like many early Latter-day Saints, Jones practiced plural marriage.
+On November 8, 1849, shortly after his arrival in the Utah Territory, Jones married his first plural wife, Elizabeth Lewis.